Other common name(s): xango, mangostan, queen of fruits, numerous brand names

-Mangosteen is a tropical fruit native to Southeast Asia that is touted for its antioxidants, especially xanthones, a type of chemical in certain plants.
-Its fruit, including the rind and pulp, can be pureed together and is sometimes sold as a drink.
+Mangosteen is a tropical fruit native to Southeast Asia that is touted for its antioxidants, especially xanthones.
+Its fruit, including the rind and pulp, can be pureed and is sometimes sold as a drink.
 Mangosteen juice products may also be mixed with other types of juice.
 Its rind may be dried and made into a powder, and substances are also extracted from its bark.
 Mangosteen products are also available in capsule and tablet form.
 They are sold in health food stores, on the Internet, and through individual independent distributors.

 Despite the name, mangosteen is not related to the mango.

 Although there is no reliable evidence that mangosteen juice, puree, or bark is effective as a treatment for cancer in humans, its fruit has been shown to be rich in anti-oxidants.
 Very early laboratory studies suggest it may have promise as a topical treatment for acne.
-Early small laboratory and animal studies suggest that further research should be done to determine whether it can help to prevent cancer in humans.
+Early laboratory and animal studies suggest that further research should be done to determine whether it can help to prevent or treat cancer in humans.
 As of 2014, no studies have been done in people with cancer.

 How is it promoted for use?

 Mangosteen is promoted to support microbiological balance, help the immune system, improve joint flexibility, and provide mental support.
-Some proponents claim that it can help diarrhea, infections, tuberculosis, and a host of other illnesses.
+Some proponents claim that it can help diarrhea, infections, tuberculosis, and many other illnesses, including cancer.
 In countries where the tree grows, various parts of the plant are used by native healers.

 What does it involve?

-In the United States, mangosteen is consumed as a juice or purèe or taken by mouth in capsule or tablet, often along with other herbs, fruits, or plants.
+In the United States, mangosteen is consumed as a juice or puree or taken by mouth in capsule, tablet, or powder, often along with other herbs, fruits, or plants.
 In Asia and the Philippines, the rind may be steeped in water to make tea.
 Some folk healers prepare an ointment or salve to apply to the skin for conditions such as eczema, injuries, and infections.
 Others boil the leaves and bark of the tree to make a medicinal drink or to mix with other herbs to apply to wounds.
 The roots may be boiled to make a drink for women with menstrual problems.